prakash03-m/Node_Basic_Routes/README.md

-A basic Node application for saving text input to the local file system.
+A basic Vanilla Node application for saving text input to the local file system.